-- For the Turkey eaters: Keep in mind that the healthiest and tastiest turkeys have a 100% organic non-GMO feed, are free-range, as well as free of antibiotics, synthetic hormones, preservatives, and pesticides.
+- Keep in mind that the healthiest and tastiest turkeys are 100% organic – antibiotic/hormone-free and free-range.

 It is important to reiterate that in order to celebrate Thanksgiving in a healthy manner, the approach should be holistic.
-In addition of taking care of your body, you should keep your mind and spirit positively engaged.
+In addition to nurturing your body, you should take care of your mind and spirit so you are fully and positively engaged.
 Gratitude should be the underlying theme of the celebration, along with healthy interactions.

 These are a few ideas for your Thanksgiving celebration:

-- The Atmosphere: Place little elegant cards around the house, embracing Thanksgiving themes like “Remaining Thankful,” “Leaving the Negativity Outside,” “Being Grateful,” “Blessed,” “Cherishing the Moment,” “Sweet as Pie”….
-It may seem silly but this simple move can raise the guests’ awareness and stir them in the right direction towards a drama-free Thanksgiving meal!
+- The Atmosphere: Place little elegant cards around the house, embracing Thanksgiving themes like “Remaining Thankful,” “Leaving the Negativity Outside,” “Being Grateful,” “Blessed,” “Cherishing the Moment,” or something like that.
+It may seem silly but this simple gesture can raise guests’ awareness and stir them in the right direction toward a drama-free Thanksgiving meal!

-- Being Thankful: Ask each member to mention things that they are grateful for.
+- Express Thankful: When you are ready to eat, ask each guest to mention the things that they are grateful for – at least a couple.

-- List the Positives: Ask each member at the table to mention positive qualities about the person to their left and their right.
+- List All Positives: Ask each member at the table to mention positive qualities about the person to their left and their right.

-- Redirect: When hot touchy topics arise, jokingly remind them that grandmothers always said that politics, religion, or money were impolite subjects at the dinner table.
+- Redirect: When hot touchy topics arise, jokingly remind your guests that politics, religion, money, or family conflicts can be addressed another day.

 - Introduce Positive Games and Topics: Keeping guests positively engaged and active deters inactivity.
-Generally, people are over-stuffed and almost ready to suffer a diabetic coma due to sugar spikes from feasting.
-So, a little movement after dinner is always welcome and highly beneficial.
+This comes in handy as most of us are over-stuffed after dinner and almost ready to suffer a diabetic coma due to sugar spikes from feasting.
+So, any kind of movement is always welcome and highly beneficial.

-- Donate: While remaining grateful, it is always great to extend our help to others.
-Donate to a non-profit organization.
-You can even be more proactive and pass a hat around asking your guests if they would like to donate to a charity of their choice.
+- Donate: While remaining grateful, it is always great to extend help to others.
+It’s a good time to donate to non-profit organizations that support your values.
+You can even be more proactive and ask your guests if they would like to donate to a charity of their choice.

-Having the right focus during this Thanksgiving can make it a wholesome and wonderful one.
-Besides enjoying a delicious healthy meal and keeping engaged, this holiday can nurture your body and mind, as well as your relationships.
+Having the right focus during this Thanksgiving can create a more connected, healthier, and happier experience for all.
+Besides enjoying a delicious meal, this holiday can nurture your mind as well as your relationships.
 Let’s demonstrate and experience the real tradition of Thanksgiving!!!